-- 1. Protective clothing. - (A) General.
-OAR 437-002-0182(11) does not require all fire fighters to wear protective clothing.
-It is not the intention of these rules to require employers to provide a full ensemble of protective clothing for every fire fighter without consideration given to the types of hazardous environments to which the fire fighter might be exposed.
-It is the intention of these rules to require adequate protection for those fire fighters who might be exposed to fires in an advanced state, smoke, toxic gases, and high temperatures.
+- 1. Protective clothing. - [(A) General.]OAR 437-002-0182(11) does not require all fire fighters to wear protective clothing.
+It is not the intention of these rules to require employers to provide a full ensemble of protective clothing for every fire fighter without consider[ation given to]ing the types of hazardous environments [to which] where the fire fighter might be exposed.
+[It is the intention of t]These rules are intended to require adequate protection for those fire fighters who might be exposed to [fires in an advanced state,]smoke, toxic gases, [and] high temperatures, and fires in an advanced state.
 Therefore, the protective clothing requirements only apply to those fire fighters who perform structural fire fighting operation. - 2.
 Additionally, the protective clothing requirements do not apply to the protective clothing worn during outside fire fighting operations (brush and forest fires, crash crew operations) or other special fire fighting activities.
-It is important that the protective clothing to be worn during these types of fire fighting operations reflect the hazards which are expected to be encountered by fire fighters. - 3.
+It is important that the protective clothing [to be]worn during these types of fire fighting operations reflect the hazards [which] that are expected to be encountered by fire fighters. - 3.
 Head protective devices are required to be provided with ear flaps so that the ear flaps will be available if need.
 It is recommended that ear protection always be used while fighting interior structural fires. - 4.
 Many head protective devices are equipped with face shields to protect the eyes and face.
-These face shields are permissible as meeting the eye and face protection requirements of this rule as long as such face shields meet the requirements of OAR 437, Division 2/I, Personal Protective Equipment and ANSI Z87.1-1968, Eye and Face Protection.

-- 5. Additionally, full facepieces, helmets or hoods of approved breathing apparatus which meet the requirements of OAR 437, Division 2/I, 1910.134, Respiratory Protection, and 437-002-0182 (11), (12), and (16), are also acceptable as meeting the eye and face protection requirements. - 6.
-It is recommended that protective clothing be thoroughly cleaned or washed each 6 months or as needed, following the recommendations of the clothing manufacturer and the cleaning requirements of NFPA Standard 1500 and 1571, 1996 editions. - 7.
+These face shields [are permissible as]meet[ing] the eye and face protection requirements of this rule as long as such face shields meet the requirements of OAR 437, Division 2/I, Personal Protective Equipment and ANSI Z87.1-1968, Eye and Face Protection. - 5.
+Additionally, full facepieces, helmets, or hoods of approved breathing apparatus [which] that meet the requirements of OAR 437, Division 2/I, 1910.134, Respiratory Protection, and 437-002-0182 (11), (12), and (16),[-are] also [acceptable as]meet[ing] the eye and face protection requirements. - 6.
+It is recommended that protective clothing be thoroughly cleaned or washed [each 6] every six months or as needed, following the recommendations of the clothing manufacturer and the cleaning require- ments of NFPA Standard 1500 and 1571, 1996 editions. - 7.
 Respiratory protective devices.
 See OAR 437, Division 2/I, 1910.134, Respiratory Protection.